 Variables:

-• GA is the Gestational Age in weeks
+• GA is the Gestational Age (in days for the formula; can be converted to weeks by dividing by 7)

 What is a Crown Rump Length?

 Crown Rump Length (CRL) is a measurement of the length of a human fetus from the top of its head (crown) to the bottom of its buttocks (rump), taken when the fetus is curled up in the fetal position.
-This measurement is typically used in prenatal ultrasound imaging during the first trimester of pregnancy (between 7 to 13 weeks gestation) to estimate the age of the fetus and predict the expected date of delivery.
-The CRL is considered the most accurate method of dating a pregnancy in the first trimester, as there is very little variation in fetal size during this period.
-It is a crucial parameter in assessing the development and growth of the fetus and can help identify potential abnormalities or risks.
+This measurement is typically used in prenatal ultrasound imaging during the first trimester of pregnancy (commonly about 7 weeks to 13 weeks 6 days gestation) to estimate the age of the fetus and help determine the estimated due date.
+When measured correctly in the first trimester, CRL-based dating is generally considered the most accurate method of estimating gestational age because there is relatively little variation in fetal size during this period.
+CRL is also used to assess early fetal development and can help identify potential concerns when interpreted alongside other clinical information.

-3. Next, record the measured length as the Crown Rump Length (CRL).
+3. Record the measurement as the Crown Rump Length (CRL), typically in millimeters.

 Example Problem: